y3owk1n/nvs/docs/DEVELOPMENT.md

 # Development Guide

-This document provides information for developers working on NVS (Neovim Version Switcher), a CLI tool for managing Neovim installations.
+This document provides information for developers working on **nvs** (Neovim Version Switcher), a CLI tool for managing Neovim installations.

 ## Project Overview